pocomane/MiSTer_misc/README.md

 # Adapt the script to other devices

-To adapt the script to other device and software, you can fork this repo, and change the following variables in the main script:
+To adapt the script to other device and software, you can fork this repo, and change the following variables in the main script

 - PACKAGE_UPDATER_OWNER and NAME define the github repo of the owner of the uptade script itself; you should place here you github username (in OWNER) and forked repo name (in NAME);
+- TREE_PATH and MISC_SUB together defines where the software will be installed; the desitnation is the MISC_SUB folder in the TREE_PATH directory;
+- SCRIPT_SUB defines the path for the `Scripts` folder (it will be TREE_PATH/SCRIPT_SUB);

+You can also change the following variables for some advanced configuration (some of them tweaks the package specification, so refer to the relative section for more details):

 - PACKAGE_UPDATER_TYPE is the type of repo containing the updater script itself;
   (the default "github.master" should be good for most of the scenarios, see next section for other options):
-- TREE_PATH and MISC_SUB together defines where the software will be installed; the desitnation is the MISC_SUB folder in the TREE_PATH directory;
-- SCRIPT_SUB defines the path for the `Scripts` folder (it will be TREE_PATH/SCRIPT_SUB);
 - HOOK_SUB, ACTION_HOOK and BOOT_HOOK specify which subfolders in a package
   contain the functionality scripts (HOOK_SUB/ACTION_HOOK subfolder) and the boot scripts (HOOK_SUB/BOOT_HOOK subfolder) (to be implemented yet ! ? );
+- QUICK_HOOK_NAME contains the name of the script that will be linked with the same name of the package (default is `__unnamed__`, wihout any extension)

 After that you have to find the package list definition function: just search for `PACKAGE LIST` to find it.
 You have to clean-up the function and refill it